ThatDevCompany/that-ctrnn-library/README.md

-# that-ctrnn-thing
+# That CTRNN Thing
-A Continuous Time Recurrent Neural Network
+A Continuous Time Recurrent Neural Network for Typescript